mozilla/templeton/README.md

 typically involve a large amount of JSON.  templeton provides decorators to simplify handler code.

-@get_json is a decorator function that expects the decorated function to return a JSON-serializable object, which it uses to construct a proper web.py response.
+@json_response is a decorator function that expects the decorated function to return a JSON-serializable object, which it uses to construct a proper web.py response.